Course Request Process

 Course Request Process - Grades 9-11

 Counselor Educational Planning Sessions.
-In early December, counselors host educational planning sessions with their current students in grades 9-11 to review the course request process and to review graduation requirements, college admissions and career readiness requirements, course offerings, and procedures for making course requests.
+Counselors host educational planning sessions with their current students in grades 9-11 to review the course request process and to review graduation requirements, college admissions and career readiness requirements, course offerings, and procedures for making course requests.
 Course request information and Course Request Forms are shared with students during these sessions.
 Although course requests are prioritized, ETHS cannot guarantee that students will receive their requested courses.

 Course Recommendations.
 Students receive course/level recommendations in December.
 Teachers make course and level recommendations for the upcoming school year based on a student’s current placement and performance.
 In addition, elective courses may be recommended by teachers based on conversations with students.